 Table 4-2.
-Guidelines for OLTP and DSS applications
+Guidelines for OLTP and DSS Applications

-Configuration Parameter OLTP Applications DSS Applications BUFFERPOOL The percentage of physical memory that you need for buffer space depends on the amount of memory that is available on your system and the amount of memory that is used for other applications.
+Configuration Parameter OLTP Applications DSS Applications BUFFERPOOL The percentage of physical memory that you need for buffer space depends on the amount of memory that you have available on your system and the amount of memory that is used for other applications.
 Set to a small buffer value and increase the DS_TOTAL_MEMORY value for light scans, queries, and sorts.
 For operations such as index builds that read data through the buffer pool, configure a larger number of buffers.
 DS_TOTAL_MEMORY Set to a value from 20 to 50 percent of the value of SHMTOTAL, in kilobytes.
 Set to a value from 50 to 90 percent of SHMTOTAL.
+LOGBUFF If you are using unbuffered or ANSI logging, use the pages/io value in the logical-log section of the onstat -1 output for the LOGBUFF value.
+If you are using buffered logging, keep the pages/io value low.
+Because database or table logging is usually turned off for DSS applications, set LOGBUFF to 32 kilobytes.
+The recommended LOGBUFF value is 16 to 32 kilobytes or 64 kilobytes for heavy workloads.

 Table 4-2.
-Guidelines for OLTP and DSS applications (continued)
+Guidelines for OLTP and DSS Applications (continued)